wangtianrui/APC-SNR/README.md

-This repository is used to suspend the results of our paper "A Deep Learning Loss Function based on Auditory Power Compression for Speech Enhancement".
+The official repo of "A Deep Learning Loss Function based on Auditory Power Compression for Speech Enhancement"

-The source code will be open if the article is received.
+> This is a loss function for wide-band signals.
+Although the manuscript was rejected by ICASSP, the method is effective (The main problem appeared in the writing).
+To ensure the reproducibility of other papers (HGCN、HGCN+), we open-source it.

 ```text
 @misc{wang2021deep,